jejebecarte/minecraft-text-canvas/scripts/README.md

 > Minecraft version 1.16.5 (and possibly other versions) render italic text inconsistently.
 The [quadruple resolution version](/scripts/images/correct-italic.png) was deemed correct and thus the [triple resolution version](/scripts/images/incorrect-italic.png) has not been included in the italic font.
 >
 > Further, the game seems to [tuck characters into preceding ones](/scripts/images/italic-tucking.png).
 This font does not include this feature.

+Due to [this](https://github.com/Automattic/node-canvas/issues/1452) node-canvas issue, the italic and regular fonts must have different families, else styles can't be applied.

 ## Usage